 Today, community groups meet in a windowless room in the basement of the Public Library.
-The Greendale Historical Society believes that readaption of the Hose Tower building could restore and fill the need for a community gathering space.
+Based on community feedback and input, the Greendale Historical Society believes that readaption of the Hose Tower building will restore and fill the need for a community gathering space in our Village center.

 The Historical Society is seeking partners — residents, local elected and government officials, community and business leaders — to work together on this project.
 We believe in a shared vision and effort to help preserve Greendale’s special sense of community for future generations.